emnify/product-docs/docs/services/openvpn.md

 At the same time, the IoT device can send data through the private tunnel to the IP address of the remote machine.

-## Setting up OpenVPN using the emnify Portal
+## Set up OpenVPN using the emnify Portal

 The following steps are required to set up OpenVPN on your machine: